 Barbell rows have a few perks.
 It’s easier on the lower back and is great for developing grip strength and upper back.
 In fact, it is considered to be the bench press for the back.

-However, in my opinion as a personal trainer, I believe deadlift is more effective than barbell row.
-That is not to say that the barbell row is not a mass builder because it is.
+However, as a personal trainer, I believe that the deadlift is more effective than the barbell row.
+That is not to say that the barbell row is not a mass builder, because it is.

-It’s just that I consider deadlift to be an elegant lift that is unmatched by nearly any other exercise.
+It’s just that I consider the deadlift to be a lift that is unmatched by nearly any other exercise.
 In fact, it is the ultimate test of your overall body strength.

-This is why fewer people (5%) in the gym can execute a safe deadlift the moment they walk in the gym while more (50%) new gym-goers can do a barbell row without instruction from a personal trainer.
+This is why fewer gym-goers (5%) can execute a safe deadlift while more (50%) new gym-goers can do a barbell row without instruction from a personal trainer.

-In contrast, a deadlift is very difficult because it works your entire posterior chain.
-It is a compound exercise.
+In contrast, a deadlift is difficult because of the technical demands, different muscle focus, range of motion, mobility, and time under tension when doing the exercise.
 But it is also worth noting that a barbell row can be a great exercise to get a better deadlift.